jamielaw-smith/jamielaw-smith.github.io/index.md

 ## Bio
 I am a PhD student in Astronomy & Astrophysics at UC Santa Cruz.
-I am interested in a variety of problems in high energy astrophysics theory and theoretical physics, including tidal disruptions of stars by black holes, common envelope evolution in the context of GW sources, accretion onto neutron stars in a dense medium,
+I am interested in a variety of problems in theoretical astrophysics and physics, including tidal disruptions of stars by black holes, common envelope evolution in the context of GW sources, accretion onto neutron stars in a dense medium,